Buffalo Bayou: Modern history and revitalization

 In 1986, the Buffalo Bayou Partnership, a nonprofit organization, was founded to leverage public and private financing towards renovating and expanding park space along the river.
 The Partnership's 2002 Buffalo Bayou Master Plan established a 20-year, $5.6 billion vision for the bayou centered on a series of linear parks through central Houston.
 The project goals include the rehabilitation of formerly industrial land, habitat restoration, canoeing and kayaking facilities, hike-and-bike trails, cultural programming, flood control management, and mixed-use urban development.

 The Partnership has leveraged over $150 million to implement these projects.
 The Buffalo Bayou Promenade, opened in 2006, is a 23 acre recreation area with 1.4 mi of hiking and biking trails extending from Sabine Street west of Downtown to Bagby Street in the Theater District.
 In 2015, the Partnership completed Buffalo Bayou Park immediately to the west of the Promenade, adding another 160 acre of renovated parkland along a 2.3 mi stretch.
 Buffalo Bayou Park, labeled a "signature, verdant downtown gateway" by the Houston Chronicle, includes a dog park, broad lawns, gardens, restaurants, and an art space inside a historic disused cistern.
 In 2006 the Houston Cistern, managed by the Buffalo Bayou Partnership, started offering historical tours and immersive art exhibits.

 In August 2017, extensive rainfall from Hurricane Harvey brought the bayou to record high levels, shattering previous flood crests by several feet.
 Addicks and Barker reservoirs were filled to capacity, forcing the U.S. Army Corps of Engineers to initiate controlled releases of 16000 ft3/s to prevent catastrophic uncontrolled releases and protect the structural integrity of the dams.
 Despite these efforts, uncontrolled releases did occur around the spillway at the northern end of Addicks Reservoir for the first time in the structure's history.

 The reservoir releases caused extensive flooding of neighborhoods and roadways along the western stretch of Buffalo Bayou between Barker Reservoir and Downtown; the Memorial area was heavily damaged.
 The bayou was projected to remain at a major flood stage for up to two weeks after the storm in order to drain the reservoirs as much as possible.

+In 2024, the U.S. Department of Transportation’s Federal Highway Administration announced a $26.5 million grant to be used across the country to rebuild bridges, including a $2 million grant to be spent on rebuilding eight bridges in Buffalo Bayou that were destroyed in Hurricane Harvey.
+Additionally, a study would be held that would focus on analyzing how these bridges should be built and where they should be built to be the most effective.